Jialing-Huang/MEAN-Full-Stack-Fullyfunction-Project/README.md

 # MEAN Full Stack Student Admin Web Appliction

 This project is a full stack web application done by MEAN and could be running at web browser.
+Functions bellow available:
-Basic CRUD and frontend search functions available.
+  1. Basic CRUD
+  2. Signup/Login
+  3. First name search at main page
+  4. Error warning and handler

 Frontend by Angular8, Backdend by Express and Node.js, database resource is MongoDB.Atlas.
 Offers simple student administration UI